Pranshu0204/DIgital_Image_Processing-/README.md

 ## This repository contains the matlab codes with the following functionalities:

 1. Reading an input image.
-2. Grey Level transformation of the input image.
+2. Grey Level transformation of the input image:
 Gray level transformation, also known as image enhancement, is a fundamental technique in Digital Image Processing (DIP) that is used to modify the contrast and brightness of an image by adjusting its pixel values.
 3. Histogram equalization of image: